cult-of-coders/grapher/docs/linking_collections.md

 ## Uniqueness

 The `type: 'one'` doesn't necessarily guarantee uniqueness from the inversed side.

-For example, if we have inside `Comments` a link with `Posts` with `type: 'one'` inside postId, it does not mean that when I fetch the posts with comments, comments will be an array.
+For example, we have `Comments` and `Posts` linked, by defining a `one` link from Comments to Posts, and an inversed link from Posts to Comments.

+When you fetch comments, from posts, the inversed side, they will return an array.

-But if you want to have a one to one relationship, and you want grapher to give you an object, instead of an array you can do so:
+But if you want to have a `OneToOne` relationship, and you want Grapher to give you a single object in return, you can do:

 ```js
 Meteor.users.addLinks({